filby89/expressive-audiovisual-speech-synthesis-GR/README.md

 ## Acknowledgments
 Special thanks to
-* Nassos Katsamanis (https://github.com/nassosoassos) for his guidance during this project.
+* Nassos Katsamanis (https://github.com/nassosoassos) for his guidance during this project and initial codebase.
+* Pyrros Tsiakoulis for his help in the unit selection part of the paper.
 * George Papandreou for his code on active appearance models.
-* Pyrros Tsiakoulis for his help in the unit selection part of the paper.
 * Dimitra Tarousi for the recording of the CVSP-EAV database.